gmr/alpine-postgres/README.md

 # alpine-postgres

-Image with a small disk footprint for PostgreSQL that includes [pgTap](http://pgtap.org), and [pgq](http://pgq.github.io).
+Docker image with a small disk footprint for PostgreSQL that includes [pgTap](http://pgtap.org), and [pgq](http://pgq.github.io).

 ## Image Tags